ystar24/BlockScan/README.md

 ![alt text](https://i.imgur.com/KZgUY4P.png)

 We all know the crypto market is manipulated by the whales and the early investors.
 Nearly 70% of the bitcoin are held by under 1000 BTC addresses.
 A whale of this magnitude can cause a remarkable influence on the market if he decides to either sell or buy his bags.
+This bot will help you get alerted when such a big market movement is prone to occur.

 # This bot:
 - Scans 6 different blockchain networks for major transfers real-time